Tom McMillen: Later career

+President Bill Clinton named McMillen to be the chair of the President's Council on Physical Fitness and Sports; he resigned in November 1997 after the FBI raided a separate healthcare business he was running.
+No prosecution was ever brought as part of the raid.

 McMillen was appointed to the University System of Maryland's Board of Regents in 2007, where he served until June 30, 2015.
 He was replaced by Robert R. Neall whom McMillen had defeated for Congress in 1986.
 In March 2023, McMillen was again appointed to the Boards of Regents, succeeding Gary L. Attman.

-In September 2015, McMillen was selected to lead the Division I-A Athletic Directors’ Association as it moved from Dallas to Washington, D.C.
+In September 2015, McMillen was selected to lead the Division I-A Athletic Directors' Association as it moved from Dallas to Washington, D.C.
 He remains President and Chief Executive Officer of the renamed Lead1 Association, now advocating for athletic directors at Football Bowl Subdivision universities.

 Personal life

 McMillen is married to Dr. Judith Niemyer.
 The couple have lived in Fauquier County, Virginia since 2010.

+In 1992, McMillen attended an NFL-related party hosted by Donald Trump, and happened to enter the party with his girlfriend at the same time as Jeffrey Epstein, which was caught on tape by NBC cameras.
+McMillen was also filmed talking with Ghislaine Maxwell; in 2025, he said that he was just saying hello to people as he walked through the party.
+McMillen's name is listed in the Epstein flight logs for a date two months after the party, though he said in 2025 that the logs are false.
+In a statement to Pablo Torre Finds Out, McMillen said that he did not have a close relationship with Epstein, nor would he have considered him a friend.

+In an email that was later released to the public by Congress, Gwendolyn Beck reached out to Epstein, claiming that McMillen had wanted to be reintroduced to him to help raise money so McMillen could receive an ambassadorship from the Obama administration.
+McMillen also said he did not remember making that ask, that he would not have mentioned Epstein nor was he looking to receive an ambassadorship since he had been a supporter of Hillary Clinton's campaign.